-Some of the happiest alumni in the nation returned to Centre College’s campus recently for Alumni College 2015, where they could relive their Centre Experience and take the classes they always wanted to take.
+Some of the returned to Centre College’s campus recently for Alumni College 2015, where they could relive their Centre Experience and take the classes they always wanted to take.

 This year’s college featured the largest class in the event’s history, with 39 alumni attending from the graduating classes of 1954 to 1994.

 “Whenever a large group of active and engaged alumni get together, there’s never a dull moment,” Director of Alumni Affairs Megan Milby explains.
 “With 11 returning students and 28 first-timers, it became very clear to me there were two recurring themes throughout the weekend: lifelong learning and love for Centre.”

 Each of the alumni selected four 90-minute classes to attend throughout the weekend.
 Options included new offerings like “Global Warming” by Professor Emeritus of Physics Marshall Wilt ’64 and Professor Emeritus of History Michael Hamm’s “Whither (Wither?)
 Russia,” as well as favorites like “Walden in Thoreau’s Cabin” as famously taught by Professor of English Mark Lucas ’75.